OptimisticTrousers/word-reminder/README.md

 ### Word Reminder Attributes

 - Reminder - a crontab string that represents how often you would like a notification to be shown to you with a list of the words in the word reminder.
 If you would like an easy way to convert English into a cron expression, check out this site: https://cronprompt.com/.
 The application uses UTC time so you need to make sure the crontab string is in UTC.
+In other words, convert your current time zone to UTC and use the crontab expression for that.
+For example, if your timezone is 'America/New_York' and you want to schedule the reminder to show every 4 PM ET (which is 'America/New_York' time), use the 8 PM UTC cron expression because UTC time is four hours ahead of ET.
+The 8 PM UTC cron expression would be "0 20 * * *".
 - Finish - a date that represents when the word reminder ends.
 Once this date is reached, a word reminder will automatically be set to inactive and notifications for the word reminder will no longer be shown.
 However, word reminders will not be deleted and you can simply update 'Finish' to a later date and check 'Is Active' to activate the word reminder again.
 The application uses UTC time so you need to make sure the finish date is in UTC.
 - Is Active (togglable) - a boolean that represents if the word reminder is active or not.
 If the word reminder is active, notifications will continue to be shown based on the 'reminder' attribute.
 If the word reminder is not active, notifications will not be shown.
 This will automatically be set to false once the word reminder finishes.
 WARNING: Only one word reminder can be set to active at a time.
 - Has Reminder Onload (togglable) - a boolean that determines whether to show a stale notification when the user opens their browser.
 The [Web Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) only works when the user's browser is open.
 If the user's browser is closed while a notification should be shown, a stale notification will be shown once the user opens their browser if the option is checked.
 If the option is unchecked, this stale notification will not be shown when the user opens their browser.